36-650-Fall-2021/course-project-emilyzengers/README.md

 5. What is the most popular nationality for the players in the dataset?

 #### Step 1
-To create the tables in SQL for Player20 and Player19, the following SQL queries were used.<br />
+To create the tables in SQL for Player20 and Player19, the following SQL queries were used.
+For several of the variables in players_20.csv and players_19.csv, I assume variable character type.
+Date of birth is documented as "date" data type.
+Anything that isn't varchar(n) or date is "integer" or "text" data type.<br />

 CREATE TABLE fifa.players20 (
 	sofifa_id integer,